KingAlistair/nodeSecurity/README.md

 # Node Security Site - Node.js Mandatory II

-The goal of this project was to develop a login page using the Svelte framework and Node.js with authentication, athorization and password encrypton.
+The goal of this project was to develop a login page using the Svelte framework and Node.js with authentication, athorization and password encryption.